 A written/oral/clinical examination will be held following which successful candidates will be awarded a Higher Diploma in Medicine (Dermatology) by the National University of Ireland.

-Application forms may be obtained from the Dean of the Faculty of Medicine, University College Dublin, Earlsfort Terrace, Dublin 2 (tel: 01-716 7454/7440).
+Application forms may be obtained from the Dean of the Faculty of Medicine, University College Dublin, Earlsfort Terrace, Dublin 2 (telephone: 01-7167454/7440).